openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

 * Removed *p_range*
 * Removed *rd_clean* (WAW hazards are addressed by not allowing any out of order transactions on any interface)
 * Required that all interfaces (also the result interface) perform transactions according to program order
+* Added a user interface for custom purposes (for example : build an interconnect to connect multiple times the same coprocessor)